getgrav/grav-learn/pages/05.advanced/06.grav-gpm/docs.md

 ## Uninstall

 The `uninstall` command removes an installed theme or plugin and cleares the cache.
-Because Grav is purely filesystem, uninstalling a theme or a plugin means deleting the folder fisically.
+Because Grav is purely filesystem, uninstalling a theme or a plugin means deleting the folder physically.

 The command will also detect if a resource is symbolically linked, and prompts you on what to do.